 While the cottage is situated in a fabulous secluded position, it is important to note that this is accessed by a three mile long Forestry Commission track used by logging lorries which comprises loose gravel and cattle grids.
 This is steep in places and care should be taken, especially during the winter months, as adverse weather and heavy goods vehicles can leave the track rutted and pot-holed.
 Please drive slowly paying particular attention to the road surface.
 Sports cars and low suspension vehicles should be avoided.
 Four-wheel drive vehicles may be required in winter conditions.
 Please contact us if you have any concerns.

-For guests looking to holiday together this cottage can be booked alongside Chaffinch Cottage, sleeping 4.
-The cottages are located next to each other.
+For guests looking to holiday together, this cottage can be booked alongside five other properties at Kidlandlee.

 A drive of 3 miles will take you to Clennell Hall in Harbottle which has an excellent bar and restaurant for eating-out, along with the occasional music evening which brings locals and visitors together for a little entertainment.

 Alternatively the village of Thropton (11 miles) has a small village shop selling general provisions and also has two pubs including the highly regarded Three Wheat Heads, a traditional 300-year-old coaching inn which has a cosy lounge bar and fine dining restaurant serving a varied and interesting menu using fine local produce from the Coquet Valley.